Find AI slop before it reaches production. Fix it before review drags.

 The earliest public scan run exposed the shapes that still drive the rule roadmap: narrative comments, dead code, unsafe casts, and broken fixers.

-Read report →Guides and deep dives.
+Read report →Guides for AI code quality and PR gates.

 Built in the open.
 Ready for you and your team.